AnatolyFeteleu/anatolyfeteleu/README.md

 I currently live in Russia, Krasnodar 🪆

-I have been building APIs and tools for mobile app development, with different teams and for different companies. 🌎
+I have been building APIs and tools for mobile app development, with different teams and for different companies for 5+ years. 🌎

 I like to building things with Python, SQL and NoSQL databases, Docker and modern backend APIs like Django and FastAPI.
 For testing purposes, I like to use pytest with Factory Boy. 🤖